ldelouw/nagios_pacemaker/README.md

              standby    : Checks if one more more nodes are on Standby

              move       : Checks if there are manually moved resources

+	     offline    : Checks if there are Offline nodes

              failed     : Checks if there are failed actions